-If you have follower our recent tutorial releases you have probably noticed that with every new tutorial we try and offer you to buy flower making kits as well.
+If you have followed our recent tutorial releases you have probably noticed that with every new tutorial we try and offer you flower making kits as well.

 Now, you might prefer to source your own materials, if you know well what you are looking for.
 However, if you have not had much experience in flower making as we offer it, hunting down the right materials can be more complicated than it seems.
 That’s why when making your first silk or leather flowers you might want to try one of our flower making kits.

 Although having a kit is just a part of success, you will get a very good understanding of what materials I use myself when I make my flower pieces as well as develop tutorials for you Friend.
 Next time when you source your own materials you will know exactly what you need.
 Say, leather for leather flowers has to be rather thin, soft and pliable, with as little sealant or coating as possible, to give the required result.
 If you make a leather poppy from our latest tutorial using a kit, you will get the feel of the suitable leather you want to source for your future projects.

 Some flowers may require specialist fabrics because of their nature.
 One of such flowers is the Silk Dandelion Clock made with finest pure silk organza.